 by Eastern Section President David W Eaton (from SRL 80:2, May/June 2009)

-The 87th Annual Meeting of the Eastern Section of SSA will be held 6-8 October 2015 in Memphis, Tennessee, hosted by the University of Memphis.
+The 87th Annual Meeting of the Eastern Section of SSA was held 6-8 October 2015 in Memphis, Tennessee, hosted by the University of Memphis.

 The 86th Annual Meeting of the Eastern Section of SSA was held 2–4 November in Charleston, South Carolina, hosted by the College of Charleston.

 History of the Eastern Section

 Save this PDF form to your computer, then fill it in using Adobe Reader, Adobe Acrobat, or another PDF-form capable program (alternatively, you may print it out, fill it in using a pen or typewriter, then scan it).
-Email the completed form to the ES-SSA secretary, Christine Goulet, goulet [at] berkeley [dot] edu.
-Nominations must be received by July 15th to be considered for this year's award.
+Email the completed form to the ES-SSA secretary, Zhigang Peng, at email@example.com.
+Nominations must be received by 15 July to be considered for this year's award.